Unconventional spin Hall effects in nonmagnetic solids: Symmetry analysis and computational details

 \section{Symmetry analysis and computational details}

 We used the TENSOR program of Bilbao Crystallographic Server (BCS) \cite{gallego2019automatic} to find the allowed spin Hall conductivity components $\sigma_{ij}^{k}$ for all 230 crystallographic space groups.
 To this aim, we have started with expressing the tensor in Jahn's notation in accordance with the BCS convention.
-As it is axial and antisymmetric in all three indices, it can be written as e\{V\}\{V\}\{V\}, where e denotes axial and \{\} symbolizes antisymmetric indices for the designated vector V. Then, we have directly used TENSOR to determine which $\sigma_{ij}^{k}$ components are allowed by symmetry.
-As for most space groups these allowed terms are not independent, we have also established the symmetry-based dependencies.
+The SHC tensor is axial pertaining to the presence of the spin in the spin Berry curvature (see Eq. (\ref{berry_curvature})) and independent in all three indices.
+It can be written as e\{V\}\{V\}\{V\}, where e denotes axial and \{\} symbolizes allowed values of all three spatial indices for the designated vector V. Then, we have directly used TENSOR to determine which $\sigma_{ij}^{k}$ components are allowed by symmetry.
+As for most space groups these allowed terms are not independent, we have additionally established the symmetry-based dependencies.
 Our analysis can therefore serve as a useful guide not only for experiments but also for computational studies, reducing the number of tensor elements that need to be calculated.

-Materials simulations were performed using density functional theory (DFT), as implemented in the Quantum Espresso package \cite{qe1, qe2}.
-In all calculations, we treated the ion-electron interaction with the fully relativistic projected-augmented wave pseudopotentials from the pslibrary database \cite{pslibrary} and expanded the electron wave functions in a plane-wave basis, setting the cutoff to 50 Ry.
-The exchange and correlation interaction was taken into account via the generalized gradient approximation (GGA) parameterized by the Perdew, Burke, and Ernzerhof (PBE) functional \cite{pbe}.
+Materials simulations were performed using the density functional theory (DFT), as implemented in the Quantum Espresso package \cite{qe1, qe2}.
+In the calculations, we treated the ion-electron interaction with the fully relativistic projected-augmented wave (or norm-conserving) pseudopotentials from the pslibrary database \cite{pslibrary} and expanded the electron wave functions in a plane-wave basis, setting the cutoff to 80 (150) Ry.
+The exchange and correlation interaction was accounted for via the generalized gradient approximation (GGA) parameterized by the Perdew, Burke, and Ernzerhof (PBE) functional \cite{pbe}.
 The atomic coordinates of the structures were relaxed with the convergence criteria for energy and forces to $10^{-6}$ Ry and $10^{-4}$ Ry/bohr, respectively.
-We performed the Brillouin zone (BZ) sampling at the DFT level following the Monkhorst-Pack scheme \cite{monkhorst-pack}, and converged the grid sizes separately for each material.
+We performed the Brillouin zone (BZ) sampling at the DFT level following the Monkhorst-Pack scheme \cite{monkhorst-pack}, and converged the grid sizes for each material.